Southern Kaduna crisis

 The Southern Kaduna Crisis is part of a series of ethnicity conflicts in Nigeria.
 It is tied in with issues of religious and ethnic tension and the Fulani herdsmen crisis, as well as the growing tide of banditry and general insecurity particularly in the north of the country.

 Recent years have had large numbers of people killed in incidents.
+These killings were particularly targeted against predominantly Christian indigenes, leading to commentators describing them as acts of genocide.